IDI-PLab/Examples/ArduinoMobileIntegrationExamples/README.md

 An example that shows how a push button may be implemented in the app, and state reported to an Arduino through a Bluetooth device.

+Two versions of Arduino code:
+* One using `PLabBTSerial.h` located in our `PLabBT` library.
+* One using only `SoftwareSerial.h` and a simple state machine to parse incomming text

 To run in app, copy the following files to the Internet:
 * `SimpleButtonExample.pde`